September 3, 2021

 I’m tired.
 Tired of talking.
 Tired of not talking.
 Tired of trying to explain myself and justifying my actions.
 Tired of arguing.
 Tired of trying to be there for Grace and Lauren and knowing I’m not doing a good job at that.
 Tired of hearing the next criticism of my parenting.
 Tired of realizing that yeah, when the 3 objects of my parenting speak up and criticize some of my parenting, some of it might be true.
 Tired of wasting my energy figuring out what isn’t true.
 Tired of sleeping near the back door.
 Tired.

 NC is fickle.
 It was stifling hot and sticky a few days ago, and now it’s cool enough to be outside.
 In some ways, it’s chillier and frostier inside my house than it is outside.
 I weeded the Garden of Dappled Light yesterday.
 The garden was supposed to be a project for Emily and me, but she hasn’t helped much.
 It was just an empty space nestled between the storage unit and the yard surrounded by a tall canopy of trees, and my plan has been to plant things that would catch the light coming through the leaves.
 Moonlight gardens like this are planted to show off whites and silvers and grays and blues whose hues stand out at twilight, or as I have planned, during the day in the dappled light beneath the tree branches.
 Angel Wing Caladium is the star in my garden right now, and it’s doing great next to the bird bath.
 I’ve moved my Zen meditating frog statue over here because he calms me.
 I’m hoping my 2 white hydrangeas will really pop next season.
 White Vinca, Lemon Balm, Portaluca, Japanese Spindletree, Big Leaf Periwinkle, Hair-awn Muhly Grass, Bugleweed, Creeping Jenny, Hosta, Miner’s Lettuce, Woodland Stonecrop, and Spotted Laurel.
 But my favorite is my Mother’s Day Gardenia.
 Her perfumed little self was the first thing I planted in this garden.
 She’s bloomed a few times since May, and I noticed Thursday that she was wearing 3 blooms.
 One was wilted and falling to pieces.
-How appropriate.
+Same Gardenia.
+Same.
+And how appropriate.

 I pulled out a ton of weeds from the garden and tossed them aside.
 What a shame to waste what seemed to be thriving, but they didn’t belong here.
 I’m not sure how they got so rampant.
 I’ve worked really hard planting exactly what I want to grow here, but somehow there’s all this extra stuff trying to choke out my pretties.
 It just takes so much effort to keep everything healthy, and it’s just a shame that some weeds flourish so well in dappled light.